frank26080115/alpha-fairy/README.md

 The features that can change shutter speed are not reliable.
 The camera takes a long (and variable) time to register a remote command to change the shutter speed.

 Battery life is a bit short.
 Do not use it for intervalometer purposes without an external power source.
-Also, using Wi-Fi for intervalometer is ill-advised, use a real shutter release cable if possible.
+Also, using Wi-Fi for intervalometer is ill-advised (reliability and latency issues), use a real shutter release cable if possible.